Affostruction: 3D Affordance Grounding with Generative Reconstruction

 Abstract

 This paper addresses the problem of affordance grounding from RGBD images of an object, which aims to localize surface regions corresponding to a text query that describes an action on the object.
-While existing methods predict affordance regions only on visible surfaces, we propose Affostruction, a generative framework that reconstructs complete geometry from partial observations and grounds affordances on the full shape including unobserved regions.
-We make three core contributions: generative multi-view reconstruction via sparse voxel fusion that extrapolates unseen geometry while maintaining constant token complexity, flow-based affordance grounding that captures inherent ambiguity in affordance distributions, and affordance-driven active view selection that leverages predicted affordances for intelligent viewpoint sampling.
-Affostruction achieves 19.1 aIoU on affordance grounding (40.4% improvement) and 32.67 IoU for 3D reconstruction (67.7% improvement), enabling accurate affordance prediction on complete shapes.
+While existing methods predict affordance regions only on visible surfaces, we propose Affostruction, a generative framework that reconstructs complete object geometry from partial RGBD observations and grounds affordances on the full shape including unobserved regions.
+Our approach introduces sparse voxel fusion of multi-view features for constant-complexity generative reconstruction, a flow-based formulation that captures the inherent ambiguity of affordance distributions, and an active view selection strategy guided by predicted affordances.
+Affostruction outperforms existing methods by large margins on challenging benchmarks, achieving 19.1 aIoU on affordance grounding and 32.67 IoU for 3D reconstruction.

-Our approach consists of three stages.
-(1) Generative multi-view reconstruction: DINOv2 features from multiple RGBD views are fused into sparse voxels using depth and camera parameters.
-A Flow Transformer conditioned on these multi-view features and trained with stochastic multi-view training extrapolates complete 3D structure from partial observations, decoded via frozen sparse structure decoder (left).
-(2) Flow-based affordance grounding: A Sparse Flow Transformer conditioned on CLIP-encoded text query generates affordance heatmap logits over the reconstructed geometry (center).
-(3) Affordance-driven active view selection: We select next-best viewpoints by maximizing visibility of high-affordance regions, using frozen mesh decoder for surface extraction (right).
-This enables affordance prediction on complete geometry from partial observations, with predicted affordances guiding view selection to prioritize functional regions.
+Our approach has three stages.
+(1) Generative multi-view reconstruction: DINOv2 features from RGBD views are fused into sparse voxels using depth and camera parameters, and a flow transformer extrapolates complete structure from partial observations via a pretrained decoder [4].
+(2) Flow-based affordance grounding: a sparse flow transformer conditioned on CLIP-encoded text generates affordance heatmaps over reconstructed geometry.
+(3) Affordance-driven active view selection: next-best viewpoints maximize high-affordance visibility, and a mesh decoder [4] produces the final 3D mesh.

 Method Depth Geometry Appearance